Israel – Singapore Tax Treaty

 Israel –Singapore relations

-The countries have similar agendas to overcome geographical limitations, and both are strong in the IT and software industry.
+Israel and Singapore established diplomatic relations in 1968, and since then, the two countries have had good relations through trade, cultural exchange, and overall growth in cooperation.
+The countries have similar agendas to overcome geographical limitations; both are strong in the IT and software industries.
 Singapore is a hotspot for Israeli businesses and regional trade, and citizens of both countries are looking to have joint operations in the biotechnology, and IT and software companies.
-There are also a number of bilateral agreements between Israel and Singapore that provide a great framework for cooperation in the healthcare area, and investments and technological research & development.

 Details about Israel’s embassy in the Singapore